sercona/owon-cm2100b-clamp-meter/README.md

 	HCI hci0 has been reset

-	3) Run the app with the multimeter address as the parameter:
+	3) Run the app with the multimeter address as the first parameter, and the meter type as the second:

-	$ sudo ./owon_multi_cli -a A6:C0:80:94:54:D9
+	$ sudo ./owon_multi_cli -a A6:C0:80:94:54:D9 -t cm2100b

 	(by default, you'll likely have to run this under sudo because the gatttool won't seem to talk to BLE devices initially without being superuser/root)